ClickHouse/ClickHouse/docs/en/sql-reference/statements/show.md

 Returns a single `String`-type ‘statement’ column, which contains a single value – the `CREATE` query used for creating the specified object.

-Note that you cannot use it on the tables built on the fly, almost all tables from database `system` are included, such as `system.users`.
-Use `DESCRIBE TABLE` to get the structures of those.
+Note that if you use this statement to get `CREATE` query of system tables, you will get a *fake* query, which only declares table structure, but cannot be used to create table.

 ## SHOW DATABASES {#show-databases}